ankaAR/bestiario5e/_creatures/giant-crocodile.md

 ***Bite.*** Melee Weapon Attack: +8 al ataque, alcance 5 pies, un objetivo.
 Impacto: 21 (3d10 + 5) piercing damage, and the target is grappled (escape DC 16).
 Until this grapple ends, the target is restrained, and the crocodile can't bite another target.

 ***Cola.*** Ataque de arma cuerpo a cuerpo: +8 al ataque, alcance 10 ft., one target not grappled by the crocodile.
-Hit: 14 (2d8 + 5) bludgeoning damage.
+Hit: 14 (2d8 + 5) puntos de daño contundente.
 If the target is a creature, it must succeed on a DC 16 Strength saving throw or be knocked prone.